 Balancing pH and Total Alkalinity (TA) might seem difficult if you're doing it for the first time.
-However, this is something you can fix within a few hours if you have the right chemicals and follow necessary procedures.
+However, this is something you can fix within a few hours if you have the right chemicals and follow the steps included in this article.

-The most common situation is high pH and TA levels in water.
-Having low pH and alkalinity levels in a swimming pool is not common and can only be caused when any form of strong acid like muriatic (hydrochloric) acid or sulfuric acid are added into the pool water, or when your water lacks these chemicals as a result of adding insufficient amounts.
+The most common problem is high pH and TA levels in pool or spa water.
+If you maintain the correct levels of pH and TA in your swimming pool, having low pH and alkalinity levels is not common and can only be caused when any form of strong acid like muriatic (hydrochloric) acid or sulfuric acid are added into the pool or spa water.

-Before we go further, I guess you would want to know causes of high pH and alkalinity in your water so that you wont fight pH and TA issues next time.
+Before we go further, I guess you would want to know causes of high pH and alkalinity in your water so that you won't fight high levels of pH and TA next time.